aaronchulka/Revenue-Optimization-Analysis/README.md

 **SQL Transition:** Created `analysis_queries.sql` to automate the search for "Profit Drains."
 - **Focus Area:** Isolated the "Furniture" category for deeper analysis due to high frequency of negative profit rows found in Excel.
 - **Discovery:** Expanded scope after finding negative profit trends in Appliances and Supplies in addition to Furniture.
 This suggests a systemic issue (like shipping costs or discount logic) rather than a single category error.
+- **SQL Optimization:** Transitioned from specific category filters to an Aggregate Query using GROUP BY and HAVING clauses.
+This allows the analysis to automatically capture every underperforming category regardless of name, ensuring no "revenue leakage" is missed.